The Linguistics with a Related Field Track has two options:

 - by being a native speaker of the language;

-- by obtaining at least a B grade in a full-year, second-year language course;
+- by obtaining at least a B grade in a full-year, first-year language course;

-- by passing a Harvard College language placement exam at the appropriate level (end of second year);
+- by passing a Harvard College language placement exam (end of first year);

 - in some cases, by passing a special departmental reading exam.